MileHacker Logo

 Tour Buses

 City Sightseeing Lima operates a popular hop-on-hop-off bus service.
-Many operators offer full-day/half-day tours to major attractions.
+Many operators offer full-day/half-day tours to the main sights.

 Water Transport